Npoubko/Mishima-Quote-Images/README.md

-# Mishima-Quote-Images
+# Mishima Quote Images
-The best quotes of Yukio Mishima in image format.
+The best of Yukio Mishima.
 Pulled from a variety of his material.
+Go into the [/images](/images) folder and scroll down to see all of them.
+There are over 30 in total.
+Please download and share.

+The quality of the images is very high (averaging 1200x2000 pixels), so please download for the best viewing experience.